 Beagles are a small to medium in size, energetic, and very friendly.
 They make great family pets for all of those reasons and more.

-As a hound, Beagles can be a little stubborn, like Bassets, but they’re great, active companions for all ages, making them a fantastic choice for most families.
+As hounds, Beagles can be a little stubborn, like Bassets, but they’re great, active companions for all ages, making them a fantastic choice for most families.

 1. Golden Retriever